Skip to main content

 The Law School

-Mr. Temesgen is a Senior Academician, Researcher and Legal Practitioner.
-As a lecturer in law (lately at Wachemo University), he had, for the past decade, extensively taught and researched on refugee law, human rights law, law and development , environmental law, and international law, leading to over 10 research publications.
-He had also served as a research coordinator, seceretary of the law school research review committee, and a memebr of the institutional review board at Wachemo University.
-Besides, he is the founder of Wachemo University Environment and Natural Resources Law, Policy and Science Center.
-In addition, he had worked as a volunteer at Wachemo University Law School Free Legal Aid Center.
-He had also been practicing law as a licensed advocate.
+Mr Temesgen is a senior academic, researcher, and legal practitioner with over a decade of experience in teaching and research.
+As a Lecturer in Law—most recently at Wachemo University—he has taught and conducted research in refugee law, human rights law, law and development, environmental law, and international law, resulting in more than ten academic publications.
+He has also served as Research Coordinator, Secretary of the Law School Research Review Committee, and a member of the Institutional Review Board at Wachemo University.
+In addition, he founded the Wachemo University Environment and Natural Resources Law, Policy, and Science Centre.
+Alongside his academic roles, he had been a volunteer at the Wachemo University Law School Free Legal Aid Centre.
+Besides, he was a licensed advocate and legal practitioner.

-Mr. Temesgen has an LLM degree from the University of Warwick (a Russel Group and a top 10 University in the UK).
-He was the winner of the Warwick and Mekelle Universities Joiunt LLM Scholarship (2011 - 2013).
-He conducted his master's dissertation on climate change assistance.
-Moreover, he received his LLB degree from Jimma University (in 2008) ranking in the top two.
-He undertook his undergraduate research on states' responsibility for climate change under international law that received a certificate of appreciation for the best undergraduate research.
+Mr Temesgen holds an LLM from the University of Warwick, a Russell Group and top-10 UK university.
+He was awarded the joint Warwick–Mekelle Universities LLM Scholarship (2011–2013) and completed his master’s dissertation on climate change assistance.
+He earned his LLB from Jimma University in 2008, graduating in the top two of his class.
+His undergraduate dissertation on state responsibility for climate change under international law received a certificate of appreciation for best undergraduate research.

 View full profile